MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-client/what-is-microsoft-r-client.md

 ### Microsoft R Client 3.4.1

-This release of R Client, built on open source R 3.4.1, is at the same functional level as Machine Learning Server 9.2.1.
+This release of R Client, built on open-source R 3.4.1, is at the same functional level as Machine Learning Server 9.2.1.
 For more information about features in that release, see [here](../whats-new-in-machine-learning-server.md#921).

 ### Microsoft R Client 3.3.3

-This release of R Client, built on open source R 3.3.3.
+This release of R Client, built on open-source R 3.3.3.
 Key release features include:

 + Installations on Linux are now possible for R Client